nestybox/sysbox/README.md

 ## Supported Distros

-Sysbox relies on functionality available only in relatively modern Linux kernel releases.
+Sysbox relies on functionality available only in relatively recent Linux kernel releases.

 See the [distro compatibility doc](docs/distro-compat.md) for information about the supported Linux distributions and the required kernel releases.